Frequently Asked Questions (FAQs)

 The FWC has held multiple workshops with numerous organizations and agencies discussing various aquatic habitat restoration efforts and other UME related actions.
 The details from the workshops provide FWC and USFWS staff with a more complete picture of some of the potential work being planned for the IRL and surrounding areas and with which partners to engage.

-The general area targeted for supplemental feeding is the northern Indian River Lagoon, where the highest concentration of manatee carcasses has been found during the ongoing UME.
-Many thin manatees have been sighted in this region over the past year.
+The general area targeted for supplemental feeding is the northern Indian River Lagoon, where the highest concentration of manatee carcasses had been found during the UME.
+Many thin manatees have been sighted in this region.
 Manatees show strong site loyalty, often returning to the same warm-water refuges year after year.
 Several potential sites that manatees regularly use in this region were evaluated in terms of current manatee use, likelihood that manatees will find the sites, quality of warm-water habitat, level of disturbance, existing protections, ease of access for logistics, security and other factors.
 After considering these factors, the selected site best met staff criteria.

-During the winter of 2021/2022, a Temporary Field Response Station (TFRS) was established at FPL’s Cape Canaveral Clean Energy Center under the Unified Command framework and will be used again during the winter of 2022/2023.
-The TFRS allows for various manatee related operations to take place, such as manatee rescues, carcass recovery, limited field health assessment and supplemental feeding and associated monitoring.
+A Temporary Field Response Station (TFRS) was established at FPL’s Cape Canaveral Clean Energy Center under the Unified Command framework.
+The TFRS allowed for various manatee related operations to take place, such as manatee rescues, carcass recovery, limited field health assessment and supplemental feeding and associated monitoring.

 A no-entry zone is in effect.
 In past winters, manatees regularly gathered at this location, so it is reasonable to expect that they will do so again this year.
 The No Entry Zone protects manatees from harm and disturbance within this designated warm-water area, and also protects manatees during response operations associated with a manatee Unusual Mortality Event.